Rickie Fowler Betting Profile: The Sentry - PGA TOUR

 Fowler's Best Finishes

-- Fowler took part in 27 tournaments last season, picking up one win with three top-five finishes and nine finishes in the top 10.
+- Fowler last season participated in 27 tournaments, picking up one win with three top-five finishes and nine finishes in the top 10.

 - In those 27 events, he made the cut 25 times (92.6%).

-- Last season Fowler's best performance came at the Rocket Mortgage Classic.
-He shot -38 and won the title (his only win last season).
+- Last season Fowler's best performance came at the Rocket Mortgage Classic, where he took home the title with a score of -38.

-- Fowler collected 1732 points last season, ranking ninth in the FedExCup standings.
+- Fowler collected 1732 points last season, placing ninth in the FedExCup standings.

 Fowler's Strokes Gained Rankings